 This blog post has been researched, edited, and approved by John Hanning and Brian Wages.
 Join our newsletter below.

-What Is Cost Segregation
+What Is Cost Segregation?

-Cost segregation allows us to identify components of a piece of real estate and depreciate those components faster than we normally would.
 A long term residential rental property depreciates over 27.5 years and a non residential property depreciates over 39 years.
 The land does not depreciate at all.
-The cost segregation study allows us to look into a real estate property and find items that we reclassify into short life assets.
+The cost segregation study allows us to examine a real estate property and identify items we reclassify as short-life assets.

 How Bonus Depreciation Accelerates Cash Flow